 The SWWC, Carl Perkins Consortium, Minnesota West, the Foundation for Innovation in Education, and our other regional partners have emphasized student enrichment for over 20 years.
 Our goal is to work together to provide opportunities for students that would not be available in our region without our services and pooled resources.
-Students have access to improved and relevant CTE courses, but also to some of the top CTSOs in Minnesota, after school robotics and coding clubs, culinary arts/science and photography competitions, interactive Career Expos, science and technology conferences, career exploration labs, transition high school with internship rotations, entrepreneurship events, and much more.
+Students have access to improved and relevant CTE courses, but also to some of the top CTSOs in Minnesota, after school robotics and coding clubs, culinary arts/science and photography competitions, interactive Career Expos, science and technology conferences, career exploration labs, transition high school with internship rotations, entrepreneurship events, and much more

-- Check which use(s) of funds in section 135 of Perkins V are supported under this narrative: - X 1.
-Provide career exploration and career development activities through an organized, systematic framework designed to aid students, including in the middle grades, before enrolling and while participating in a CTE program, in making informed plans and decisions about future education and career opportunities. - While participating in a CTE program, in making informed plans and decisions about future education and career opportunities.
-2. Provide professional development for teachers, faculty, school leaders, administrators, specialized instructional support personnel, career guidance and academic counselors, or - paraprofessionals. - 3.
+Check which use(s) of funds in section 135 of Perkins V are supported under this narrative.

+- 🗵 1.
+Provide career exploration and career development activities through an organized, systematic framework designed to aid students, including in the middle grades, before enrolling and while participating in a CTE program, in making informed plans and decisions about future education and career opportunities.

+2. Provide professional development for teachers, faculty, school leaders, administrators, specialized instructional support personnel, career guidance and academic counselors, or - □ 3.
 Provide within CTE the skills necessary to pursue career in high-skill, high-wage, or in-demand industry sectors or occupations. - ☑ 4.
-Support integration of academic skills into CTE programs and programs of study. - 5.
-Plan and carry out elements that support the implementation of CTE programs and programs of study and that result in increasing student achievement on performance indicators. - 6.
-Develop and implement evaluations of the activities carried out with funds under this part, including evaluations necessary to complete the local needs assessment and the local report.
+Support integration of academic skills into CTE programs and programs of study. - S. Plan and carry out elements that support the implementation of CTE programs and programs of study and that result in increasing student achievement on performance indicators. - ☐ Not Applicable